Introduction

 How the Saying Relates to Personal Growth

-Examples of the Saying in Literature
+Examples in Literature and Philosophy

 Analogies That Bring the Saying to Life

-Lessons We Can Learn
+Lessons We Can Learn from It

-• Live in the Present: Stop waiting for “someday.”
+- Live in the Present: Stop waiting for “someday.”
 Start now.

-• Value Your Time: Treat it as the precious resource it is.
+- Value Your Time: Treat it as the precious resource it is.

 Why Time Truly Waits for No One